Skill Sheet: What You Will Learn Here

 Eliminating emotions: This is the primary motive of chart patterns.
 Random and emotional traders are aplenty, who create demand and supply imbalances, resulting in price patterns.
 An experienced trader is quick to identify this and capitalise on the emotional mistakes of their less-experienced counterparts.

-Gauging market sentiment: Patterns help in gauging market sentiment and anticipating a change in price direction or trend.
-Since the patterns are repetitive, it is easy to assess or project the next price move and the probable target price.
+Gauging market sentiment: Chart patterns help in gauging market sentiment and anticipating a change in price direction or trend.
+Since the chart patterns are repetitive, it is easy to assess or project the next price move and the probable target price.

 Classification of chart patterns